Log1x/filament-starter/README.md

 ## Getting Started

-Start by cloning the Filament Starter repository and configuring the `.env` file:
+Start by creating the project using Composer and configuring the `.env` file:

 ```sh
 composer create-project log1x/filament-starter:dev-main